 Considering the impact that social media can have on your personal injury case, it’s important to understand what you should and should not post on social media while your claim is being investigated.

-While a personal injury attorney can help you navigate the claims process and build the strongest claim possible, your lawyer can’t be with you at all times, so it’s critical that you carefully consider what you post online.
+A personal injury attorney can help you navigate the claims process and build the strongest claim possible.
+But, your lawyer can’t be with you at all times.
+So it’s critical that you carefully consider what you post online.

 Things to Avoid

 While your personal injury claim is being investigated, you should NOT: